-- We respectfully ask you to reconsider this decision in light of our compliance with program objectives and statutory mandates. - [If the USDA has concerns about specific aspects of our program, we are willing to discuss grant and/or language modifications rather than outright termination].
+- We request an evidentiary hearing to present additional documentation and testimony. - We ask that USDA reconsider its decision in light of our compliance with program objectives and statutory mandates. - [If the USDA has concerns about specific aspects of our program, we are willing to discuss grant and/or language modifications rather than outright termination].